Providing clean drinking water for refugees

 Water is scarce in northern Uganda – the local population already suffered from shortages – and the arrival of thousands of refugees has placed added pressure on the limited resources.
 Malteser International is working to provide an improved supply of clean drinking water for refugees and local people alike, in the Arua district’s Rhino Camp for refugees, the settlements of Oraba and Kuluba in the Koboko district, and in Bidibidi Camp in Yumbe district, while implementing hygiene measures to reduce the spread of sickness, and provide support for menstruating girls – who often suffer severe disadvantages, for example missing out on school, because of poor sanitation and social stigma.

 An end to the war in South Sudan is not in sight, and the number of South Sudanese people fleeing to Uganda continues to rise.
-More than 200,000 South Sudanese refugees have arrived in Uganda since July 2016 alone.
+More than a million South Sudanese refugees have arrived in Uganda since July 2016.
 The welcome that they receive at their destination is remarkable.
 The Ugandan government gives the refugees a parcel of land where they can build huts and small farms – meaning the refugee camps in Uganda look more like a collection of small villages.

 Because they are not surrounded by fences, the water sources attract cows and other animals.
 In order to protect the bore holes as well as make use of the surface water, small kitchen gardens will be constructed around the water sources.
 The vegetables grown there will also add variety to the locals’ diet.